officio-indrajeet/officio-indrajeet.github.io/about.md

-post-implementation feedback.<br>•Developed the back-end engine with Java and PLSQL, resulting in a 20% improvement in transaction processing speed, and also Produced comprehensive requirement specification documentation for transaction development, ensuring a 20% reduction in development time and providing a clear roadmap for the project team.<br>•Optimized the existing payment flow to reduce the transaction time by 20% and improve the user experience, as evidenced by a 15% increase in customer satisfact.<br>•As a part of the RTB team, successfully Handled technical requests filed by end-users, achieving a 15% reduction in response time and resolving 90% of issues within established SLAs.<br>•Proactively monitored system alerts, swiftly escalating critical issues and contributing to a 25% reduction in system downtime.
+post-implementation feedback.<br>•Developed the back-end engine with Java and PLSQL, resulting in a 20% improvement in transaction processing speed, and also Produced comprehensive requirement specification documentation for transaction development, ensuring a 20% reduction in development time and providing a clear roadmap for the project team.<br>•Optimized the existing payment flow to reduce the transaction time by 20% and improve the user experience, as evidenced by a 15% increase in customer satisfaction.<br>•As a part of the RTB team, successfully Handled technical requests filed by end-users, achieving a 15% reduction in response time and resolving 90% of issues within established SLAs.<br>•Proactively monitored system alerts, swiftly escalating critical issues and contributing to a 25% reduction in system downtime.
 An integral part of the roster, ensuring continuous system surveillance for optimal operational performance.<br>•Tech: Java, JavaScript, PLSQL, J2EE, JSON, XML, Weblogic, Oracle Database.</p>
 </ul>